Color picker

 Steps to use the eyedropper tool:

-2. In the right sidebar, find the property you want to change (fill, stroke, etc.), click to open the color picker on the left, click the eyedropper tool icon next to the slider, or use I .
-Mac users can also use Control + C .
+In the right sidebar, find the property you want to change (fill, stroke, etc.), click to open the color picker on the left, click the eyedropper tool icon next to the slider, or use

-4. Click to apply the sampled color to the selected object.
+Click and the sampled color will be applied to selected layers.

 Color models

-• HEX: Hex is the default color model in Creatie and refers to the Hexadecimal colors.
+HEX: Hex refers to Hexadecimal colors.
+Creatie uses this color model by default.
 This is an alphanumeric shorthand representative of the RGB values.

 Palette tool